cigroup-ol/windml/doc/index.rst

 Getting Started
 ---------------

-For an installation guide, an overview of the windML architecture and its functionalities, please visit the :ref:`gettingstarted` page.
+For an installation guide, an overview of the architecture, and the functionalities of windML, please visit the :ref:`gettingstarted` page.
 For a formal description of the applied techniques, see section :ref:`techniques`.
 The :ref:`examples` gallery illustrates the main functionalities.

 .. figure:: ./_images/show_flip_book_1_thumb.png
     :target: ./examples/show_flip_book.html